foldedtoad/dwm3000/README.md

 * This project assumes some familiarity with the Zephyr RTOS.
 Zephyr is relativey easy to install and learn, and there are good tutorials available which explain how to establish a working version of Zephyr on your development system.

-* The `example` projects have been developed using the DWS3000 Arduino-shield plugged into either the PCA10040 or PCA10056 board.
+* The `example` projects have been developed using the DWS3000 Arduino-shield plugged into the PCA10040, PCA10056 or Nucleo_F429ZI boards.

 ### Overview of Changes from the DWM3000 SDK
 The major changes from the original Decawave project are: